Alokjha16/ML-Project-1/README.md

 # 🚀 Ignitia Hackathon – Baseline Variant

 ## 📌 Project Overview
-This repository contains the **Baseline implementation** of the DINOv2-based semantic segmentation model.
+This repository contains the **Baseline implementation** of a DINOv2-based semantic segmentation model.

+The model performs pixel-level classification into 10 classes using a pretrained Vision Transformer backbone and a custom CNN decoder.

 The model uses:
 - Pretrained DINOv2 backbone